 • Vegetables – Baby tomatoes, green pepper, shallot, garlic cloves, and sun-dried tomatoes create a savory base full of nutrients and Mediterranean inspiration.

-• Olives – We use Kalamata olives for a boost of healthy fats and a briny taste that compliments the herbaceousness of the dish.
-If you’re an olive hater, feel free to leave them out!
+• Olives – Kalamata olives add a boost of healthy fats and a briny taste that complements the herbaceousness of the dish.
+If you’re not a fan of olives, feel free to leave them out!

-• Olive Oil – This is used to coat the veggies, helping enhance their flavors and caramelize just slightly as they bake.
+• Olive Oil – We use this to coat the veggies, helping them to caramelize just slightly as they bake.

 • Tilapia – Use large boneless, skinless tilapia filets.